-- Holman Automotive Group, Inc. provides financial support of $10,000 or more, or multi-year gifts of $15,000 or more, through its Community Grant program.
-Holman awards grants exclusively to organizations that work in the counties in which it is in business.
+- Holman Enterprises, Inc. provides single-year financial support of $10,000 or more, or multi-year commitments of $15,000 or more, through its Community Grant program.
+Holman awards grants exclusively to organizations that provide opportunities to low-income people in the counties in which it is in business, specifically:

-- Only one grant will be awarded to a non-profit organization per calendar year, although organizations may apply for multi-year grants.
+- Only one grant can be awarded to a non-profit organization per calendar year.

 - Our businesses now exist side by side with literally hundreds of schools.
 Accordingly, the number of charitable requests from schools has grown so rapidly that there are more than we can handle fairly and consistently.
 As a result, we will no longer award grants to school organizations unless they have a direct connection to a Holman employee.